cdcabrera/angular-link/README.md

 # Angular Link

-Load CSS files through Angular.
+Load CSS files through Angular... plus it's a Bower Component.

 ##How to Serve the Demo &amp; Test

+If you want to run all the awesomeness'ness locally you'll need to install [NodeJs](https://nodejs.org/en/), once you're setup...

 ###Setup your environment